TodePond/Lilypad/channels.md

 |The Labs|Messing around|Slowmode: 6 hours|
 |The Clouds|Moderation and server management|Moderators only|

+## Channel overview

 Channels inherit their category's restrictions.
+They are as follows.

 ### Top level